1. What personal information about me does Loop collect or hold?

 • when a user interacts via the Service in a way that reveals their identity or the identity of another person

-• when a person sends an enquiry through or makes a comment or other post through our website, through an email or via a social media platform
+• when a person sends an enquiry through or makes a comment or other post through our platform (including our apps or website), through an email or via a social media platform

 • when a person enters into a transaction with us using a credit card or method other than cash